Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 SELECT Employees.* FROM Employees IN 'C:\MydBase'[DBASE IV;];

-Updating Data into External dBase Table.
+Updating Data into an External dBase Table.

 A sample SQL that updates an external dBase Table is given below: